asllop/RunPack/TUTORIAL.md

 555555 def phone
 ```

 This syntax may look contradictory for a language that uses Reverse Polish Notation, it seems to violate the rules.
 The word `def` uses an argument that is in the stack, that's good, but then it uses another argument, the word name, that is not in the stack.
-For now let's leave it, we will understand what's going on once we get into the [Concat](#72-the-concatenation).
+For now let's park it, we will understand what's going on once we get into the [Concat](#72-the-concatenation).

 Now, what happens when we execute these words?